ember-learn/guides-source/guides/release/using-typescript/core-concepts/services.md

-**Note:** 🚧 This page is under construction! 🏗️ The content here may undergo significant revision in the months ahead!
+**Note:** 🚧 This page is under construction! 🏗️

-Ember [Services][services] are global singleton classes that can be made available to different parts of an Ember application via dependency injection.
-Due to their global, shared nature, writing services in TypeScript gives you a build-time-enforcable API for some of the most central parts of your application.
+Ember [Services] are global singleton classes that can be made available to different parts of an Ember application via dependency injection.
+Due to their global, shared nature, writing services in TypeScript gives you a build-time-enforceable API for some of the most central parts of your application.

-[services]: ../../../services/

 ## A Basic Service

-Let's take this example from the [Ember Guide](../../services/#toc_defining-services):
+Let's take this example from the [Ember Guide][example-location]:

 ```typescript {data-filename="app/services/shopping-cart.ts"}
 import Service from '@ember/service';